-So smart financial advisory firms are investing time and resources on their home pages to make sure they do attract attention.
-Of course, that’s smart, because your home page is the most important page.
+So financial advisory firms are investing time and resources on their home pages to make sure they do attract attention.
+That’s wise, because your home page is the most important page.
 It needs to start off with a strong, engaging headline that differentiates you from your competitors.
 Once you’ve hooked them, everything else on that page needs to highlight your firm’s strengths and what makes you different.

 But….that’s not the end of the story….because not everyone enters your website from your home page.